Are there differences between the European Air Ops rules for NCC and ICAO SARPs?

 - enable the competent authority to fulfil its oversight responsibilities in accordance with ARO.GEN.300 and 305.

-When the NCC operation is managed by a third party on behalf of the owner, that party may be the operator in the sense of Article 3(h) of the Basic Regulation, and therefore has to declare its capability and means to discharge the responsibilities associated with the operation of the aircraft to the competent authority.
+When the NCC operation is managed by a third party on behalf of the owner, that party may be the operator in the sense of Article 3(13) of the Basic Regulation (EU) 2018/1139, and therefore has to declare its capability and means to discharge the responsibilities associated with the operation of the aircraft to the competent authority.

-In such a case, it should also be assessed whether the third party operator undertakes a commercial operation in the sense of Article 3(i) of the Basic Regulation.
+In such a case, it should also be assessed whether the third party operator undertakes a commercial operation in the sense of Article 2(1)(d) of Regulation (EU) No 965/2012.

 How can an NCC operator establish if its organisation is complex or non-complex?